FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Basics/Shaders/README.md

 # Shaders

 ### Example of a simple shader
-This code reflects the texture horizontally (as well as the Lightworks "Flop" effect):
+This code reflects the texture along the x-axis. (as well as the Lightworks "Flop" effect):
 ``` Code
 float4 ps_main (float2 uv : TEXCOORD1) : COLOR
 {